-You can pay your self-assessment tax bill online in a variety of ways including by direct debit, bank transfer and debit card.
-If you want to pay by bank transfer, then you’ll find the bank details on the HMRC website, unless your want to pay your self-assessment bill through your PAYE code.
+You can pay your self-assessment tax bill online in a variety of ways, including by direct debit, bank transfer and debit card.
+If you want to pay by bank transfer, then you’ll find the bank details on the HMRC website.
+This is unless you want to pay your self-assessment bill through your PAYE code.